 Older now than I was before.
 Couldn’t tell you by how much, though.

-They’re beautiful, she says.
+The horses are beautiful, she says.

-Laughing again.
-Something real.
+Laughing something real.

-Thought you said you stole her?
+I thought you said you stole her?

 Isn’t that more like borrowing?